 Can you pay off medical debt with a credit card?
 You sure can.
 Should you, though?
 Absolutely not.

 Credit card companies do not care where the debt comes from.
 It is treated the same as every other purchase you make.
 It is subject to the same interest rates.
-Worse, that six-month grace period goes away.
+Worse, that grace period goes away.

 Even if You’re Paying, Your Bill Could Go to Collections